thegreatpissant/elastic-composer/README.md

-This will deploy a xpack security enabled cluster of three elastic nodes, kibana, and logstash, to a set of systems in a docker swarm configuration.
+This will deploy a xpack security enabled cluster of three Elasticsearch nodes, Kibana, and Logstash, to a set of systems in a docker swarm configuration.
 It was originally based on the elastic docker compose files and other references cited below.

 I use this to deploy a test system on my home network and collect logs off my pfsense system (I highly recommend you do the same!!).
 Instructions are included for that setup.